relevance/labrepl/README.markdown

 * Run `script\repl` to launch the labrepl.
 * Browse to localhost:8080 for instructions.
 * Press Ctrl+D to exit the repl when you are done.

+# IDE Support

+## NetBeans Enclojure Integration

+* Install NetBeans and  Enclojure (http://enclojure.org/).
+* From NetBeans, choose File|Open Project and open the labrepl project.
+* Right-click on the project in the project pane and choose "Start Project REPL" to start your project REPL.

+## Eclipse CounterClockwise Integration

+* The repository includes Eclipse .project and .classpath files.
+If you are using the counterclockwise Eclipse plugin (http://code.google.com/p/counterclockwise/) you should be able to import the project into your workspace.

+## IDEA Integration

+* Help wanted here.
+You can create an IDEA project over existing sources, accept the defaults, and things will *partially* work.
+Completion will work against project code, but not against functions in clojure and clojure-contrib.
+If you know how to fix this, please send me a patch.

+## Emacs Integration

+If you don't know emacs you may want to pick one of the choices above.
+The learning curve is steep.

+* Install Emacs, the Emacs Starter Kit, and
+* From within emacs, set the `inferior-lisp-program` variable to `script/swank`.
+* Making sure your emacs working directory is the labrepl, run `inferior-lisp`.
+* If you want slime as well, run `slime-connect` and accept the defaults.
+You now have slime and inferior-lisp both working simultaneously.

 # Thanks for contributions and reviews from

 * Aaron Bedra